alvinlucillo/swapi-app/README.md

-# Star Wars Trivia UI Project
+# Star Wars Trivia App

 As a Star Wars super fan that loves trivia, the goal is to develop a UI that allows users to list the film(s) and vehicle model(s) for Star Wars characters, aiding in preparation for trivia nights.